-melanomaWA – A place to come to for support
+melanomaWA – a place to come to for support

-A melanoma diagnosis…
+Getting a melanoma diagnosis…

 Getting a melanoma diagnosis is a shock!
 The fact that it is a type of cancer can be very intimidating to hear.
 You might feel like life was ticking along normally, but now everything appears to have changed.